What are H.A.L.O.’s adoption fees and what do they cover?

 What if my puppy/kitten is too young to be spayed/neutered or to receive the rabies vaccination?

 At H.A.L.O. all pets are fixed before adoption.
-If there is a vet recommended special circumstance, you will be given a voucher.
-This voucher allows you to take your adopted pet to our veterinarian to be spayed/neutered and vaccinated at no additional cost to you.
-You will also sign a contract at the time of adoption guaranteeing to follow the advice of our veterinarian and timely altercation of your adopted pet when he/she is ready.
+If there is a vet recommended special circumstance, you will be given a voucher which allows you to take your adopted pet to our veterinarian to be spayed/neutered at no additional cost to you.
+If the pet is not old enough at the time of adoption to receive a rabies vaccination or booster vaccine, the adopter is responsible for following up with any vet of the adopter’s choosing to ensure the appropriate vaccines are administered.
+You will also sign a contract at the time of adoption guaranteeing to follow the advice of our veterinarian and timely altercation/vaccination of your adopted pet when he/she is ready.
 If you go against our contract, we do have the right to take the pet back.

 When should I take my adopted pet to the vet?

 Your adopted pet should be taken for a wellness check within one month from the time of adoption.
-At the time of adoption from H.A.L.O., you will receive a complimentary office visit with your pet’s veterinarian, or you may choose to take your adopted pet to a veterinarian of your choice at your cost.
 We make every effort to ensure you a happy and healthy adopted pet.
-If your new pet is exhibiting any symptoms of illness upon coming home, use your free exam to address these problems with the veterinarian.
 Unfortunately, it is impossible to predict future health problems.
+If your new pet is exhibiting any symptoms of illness upon coming home, H.A.L.O. can be contacted for advice, but we recommend discussing these problems with your veterinarian.
 If the animal becomes ill and you are unable to incur the costs of veterinary care, please return the pet to H.A.L.O.
 We will ensure he/she receives all care needed.

 What do I do if I am no longer able to keep my adopted pet?

 It is our sincerest hope that you and your new family member are a perfect match.
-If for any reason you are no longer able to keep your pet, you may return him/her to us within fourteen (14) days from the date of your adoption contract and we will gladly refund your adoption fee (less the $25 application fee.)
-If you cannot keep the animal for any reason AFTER the fourteen (14) days, we do require that you return the pet to us, but we are not able to refund the adoption fee at that time.
+If for any reason you are no longer able to keep your pet, we do require that you return the pet to us.
+If returned within fourteen (14) days from the date of your adoption contract we will gladly refund your final adoption fee, with the exception of $25, which will be used to help cover the pet’s care.
+If you cannot keep the animal for any reason AFTER the fourteen (14) days, we will still take the pet back, however, are not able to refund the adoption fee at that time.

 What are heartworms and how do I prevent them?